isaacasensio/mstreamb0t/README.md

 # mstreamb0t

-Bot that notifies you when a specified manga is released on MangaStream.
+Bot that notifies you when specified mangas are released on MangaStream.

  * [Installation](README.md#installation)
       * [Binaries](README.md#binaries)